DrNiro/BookiesServer/README.md

 # Bookies (Server)
 A books exchange and giveaway platform.

-Backend application, using spring tools and MySQL integrated with AWS RDB.
+REST-API Layered architecture Backend application, with spring tools and MySQL integrated with AWS RDB.